BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 ## A Permissive REST Server

 > Important!
 For this segment of the walkthrough to work, you must enable third-party cookies.
-As of 2024, most browsers still permit third-party cookies by default but an increasing number are disabling them and nearly all browsers allow the user to disable third-party cookies.
-If want to selectively enable third-party cookies, this demo requires them to be enabled on `restspace.dicax.org`, `byu-itc-210.github.io` and `byujekylldemo.github.io`.
+As of 2024, most browsers still permit third-party cookies by default but an increasing number are disabling them and nearly all browsers have an option that allows users to disable third-party cookies.
+If you (like me) are the type that disables third-party cookies either enable them in general, or selectively enable them for the following domains: `n-restspace.dicax.org`, `p-restspace.dicax.org`, and `c-restspace.dicax.org`.
+This is only necessary for the demo.
+Later in this walkthrough, I will explain how to make cross-site requests work even with third-party cookies disabled.

 * Browse to [https://byu-itc-210.github.io/callapi-RestSpace](https://byu-itc-210.github.io/callapi-RestSpace).
 * Click on the `Login` template.
-This time change the URL to "login-p" for "permissive."
+This time change the URL to `https://p.restspace.dicax.org/login`.
+This is the "permissive" instance of the RestSpace server.
 * Enter a username and password.
 (Remember the `-9455` password suffix.)
-* Click on `Credentials: Include` to cause the `fetch()` to include cookies and other credentials.
+* Make sure "credentials: include" is checked.
 * Click `Send`

+--- Ended here --- The permissive server isn't working right.

 The login was successful, But notice that there are limited headers that are displayed.
 That's because the browser limits the headers that are visible in a cross-origin request.